Stephen L. Mayham: Later career

 Mayham served as judge of the Schoharie County Court and the county surrogate court from 1883 to 1887.
 He was also a delegate to the Democratic National Conventions in 1884 and again in 1892.
 In 1886, Mayham was elected a justice of the New York Supreme Court, and he served until 1897.
 Mayham was president of Schoharie's board of education for eight years, and was the first president of the Schoharie Valley Railroad Company.
 After leaving the bench, he practiced law in partnership with his son Claude, and was often sought out to act as a referee for corporate and railroad litigation.

 Death and burial

 Mayham died in Schoharie, New York on March 3, 1908.
-He was buried at St. Paul's Lutheran Cemetery in Schoharie.
+His body lays at St. Paul's Lutheran Cemetery in Schoharie.

 Family

 In 1849, Mayham married Julia A. Martin (1829-1895).
-They were the parents of sons F. Matt, Don S., and Claude B., and daughter Ida L.
+They were the parents of sons Matt F., Don S. and Claude B., and daughter Ida L.